bmatsuo-at-luthersystems/elps/docs/lang.md

 `(...)`.
 An environment evaluates one expression at a time, evaluating each sub-expression before evaluating the main expression.
 Expressions may also be *quoted* by prefixing it with an single quote `'`.
-Quoted expressions are discussed in depth in the section about evaluation.
+Quoted expressions are discussed in depth along with [expression evaluation](#markdown-header-expression-evaluation).

 ##Atoms